github/docs/content/admin/all-releases.md

 ## Deprecated developer documentation

-These docs remain available on the legacy [developer site](https://developer.github.com/enterprise/2.18) but are no longer maintained:
+Developer documentation for deprecated versions remains available but is no longer maintained.

 {% for deprecatedDevRelease in enterpriseServerReleases.deprecatedReleasesOnDeveloperSite %}
 - [Enterprise Server {{deprecatedDevRelease}}](https://developer.github.com/enterprise/{{deprecatedDevRelease}})